Celestial-Bai/Celestial-Bai.github.io/index.md

 Mathematical Statistics, Biostatistics, Bioinformatics, Machine Learning & Deep Learning, Applied Statistics

 ## Research Experience
+### Test and improvements for VIBRANT　　　Oct 2020 - Present
+### The University of Tokyo, Tokyo, Japan
+### Research assistant, Advisor:
+Prof. Seiya Imoto, Professor of Human Genome Center, Institute of Medical Science, The University of Tokyo Prof. Yaozhong Zhang, Associate Professor of Human Genome Center, Institute of Medical Science, The University of Tokyo
+Made deep understanding of whole pipline of VIBRANT by using Docker and Ubuntu Made familiar with popular tools or models for recognizing the category of genome, such as VirSorter, VirFinder, MARVEL, VIBRANT
+Ran some example to test VIBRANT by using supercomputer Made some assumptions try to improve VIBRANT, like using XGBoost or XLNet

 ### The Relationship between Air Quality and Epidemic Diseases in Taiwan　　　Nov 2018 - Jul 2020
 ### Renmin University of China, Beijing, China
 ### Research assistant, Advisor: